 At the same time, based on the PCD curve image, some new ideas are proposed: the carbon dioxide amount (PCD) histogram analysis method.

-Through the comprehensive analysis of the biodegradation rules of polyacrylic polymers, it is shown that the combination of COD curve, PCD curve and infrared spectrum can be used to comprehensively analyze and evaluate the aerobic biodegradability of polyacrylic acid polymers.
+Through the comprehensive analysis of the biodegradation rules of polyacrylic polymers, it is shown that the combination of the COD curve, PCD curve, and infrared spectrum can be used to comprehensively analyze and evaluate the aerobic biodegradability of polyacrylic acid polymers.